NicoNovi9/team9-EUMASTER4HPC2526/README.md

 1. **Server**
    Service that performs the actual benchmarks:
    - **Retrieval System**
-     - Uses [FAISS](https://github.com/facebookresearch/faiss) to measure the retrieval time of *N nearest neighbors* of vectors of dimension K.
+     - **Purpose**: Uses similarity search tools such as [FAISS](https://github.com/facebookresearch/faiss) to measure the retrieval time of *N nearest neighbors* of vectors of dimension K.
      - **Input**:  vector length, number of neighbors.
      - **Output**: execution time.

    - **Inference Engine**
-     - Based on [Ollama](https://ollama.ai) + **Mistral** model executed in Apptainer.
-     - To mitigate stochastic variability, the same prompt is repeated multiple times and the results are averaged (*Monte Carlo*).
+     - **Purpose**: Based on [Ollama](https://ollama.ai) + **Mistral** model executed in Apptainer.
+To mitigate stochastic variability, the same prompt is repeated multiple times and the results are averaged (*Monte Carlo*).
      - **Input**:  prompt.
      - **Output**: `time_to_first_token` and `tokens_generated_per_second`.

    - **I/O Benchmark (if enough time)**
-     - Measures read/write times for large files.
+     -  **Purpose**: Measures read/write times for large files.
      - **Input**: file size and path.
      - **Output**: write and read time.

 2. **Client**
-   - Exposes a “menu” endpoint to select and launch benchmarks.
+   -  **Purpose**: Exposes a “menu” endpoint to select and launch benchmarks.
    - **Input**: number of clients, services to execute, configuration, hardware resources (CPU/GPU, number of cores) where each service will run.
    - **Output**: `ok` if the jobs are submitted, `ko + reason` in case of failure.
    - (Possible future extension: orchestration with [Dask](https://www.dask.org/)).

 3. **Monitor**
-   - Web service showing real-time status of active jobs.
+   -  **Purpose**: Web service showing real-time status of active jobs.
    - **Input**: which job to monitor (eg. retrieval, inference, I/O).
    - **Output**: computational resources in use (eg. GPU, CPU, memory) and possibly workload (eg. records processed).
    (Possible future extension: monitoring through Grafana)

 4. **Log**
-   - Configurable logging system via REST or file.
-   - Reads an expiration `DateTime` and a `logLevel` (eg. 0=info, 1=warning, 2=error) written in the config file.
+   -  **Purpose**: Configurable logging system via REST or file.
+Reads an expiration `DateTime` and a `logLevel` (eg. 0=info, 1=warning, 2=error) written in the config file.
+During execution, all the custom logging statements are written to file while the configuration is valid.
+    - **Input**: dateTime util logging on permanent storage ends, loggingLevel.
-   - During execution, all the logging statements are written to file while the configuration is valid.
+   - **Output**: file with all the logging statements being present in the benchmarking services.
    (Possible future extension: logging through Prometheus/Grafana Loki)

 ---